 I roast the sweet potatoes ahead of time.
 You can roast them up to 24 hours in advance and store them in an airtight container in the refrigerator.

-As with any wonderful Thanksgiving, you may want to serve Whole Berry Cranberry Sauce, Roasted Honeynut Squash, Gluten Free Creamed Corn, and the Roasted Nuts at your dinner table.
-If you have any leftover turkey from your feast, you may want to consider making this creamy turkey soup!
+As with any family Thanksgiving, you may want to serve Whole Berry Cranberry Sauce, Roasted Honeynut Squash, Gluten Free Creamed Corn, and the Roasted Nuts at your dinner table.

 Frequently Asked Questions